Education & Outreach

 There are a wide variety of options that we are able to support your school with.
 Everything from PPA cover & After-School clubs, through to bespoke programmes covering confidence building, positive mindset, resilience, transition, staff training and much more.

 You can read more about each of the specific aspects we offer below.
-Should you be interested in speaking to us further about the options available to your school please contact our Business Development Manager, Daniel Booth at firstname.lastname@example.org.
+Should you be interested in speaking to us further about the options available to your school please contact us at firstname.lastname@example.org

 We would love to speak to you!